rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Labeling things
 ----------------
-Engines and functors can define that ``label`` attribute.
+Engines and functors can define a ``label`` attribute.
 Whenever the ``O.engines`` sequence is modified, python variables of those names are created/updated; since it happens in the ``__builtins__`` namespaces, these names are immediately accessible from anywhere.
 This was used in :ref:`creating-interactions` to change interaction radius in multiple functors at once.

 .. warning:: Make sure you do not use label that will overwrite (or shadow) an object that you already use under that variable name.
 Take care not to use syntactically wrong names, such as "er*452" or "my engine"; only variable names permissible in Python can be used.

 Simulation tags
 ----------------

-:yref:`Omega.tags` is a dictionary (it behaves like a dictionary, although the implementation in c++ is different) mapping keys to labels.
+:yref:`Omega.tags` is a dictionary (it behaves like a dictionary, although the implementation in C++ is different) mapping keys to labels.
 Contrary to regular python dictionaries that you could create,

 * ``O.tags`` is *saved and loaded with simulation*;
 * ``O.tags`` has some values pre-initialized.